Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 - Edge landscape is however much more fragmented with a wide range of different devices from different vendors, each with different software support and hardware capabilities.
 - There is currently a trend towards custom hardware accelerators that support ML applications in more energy efficient ways, which in turn makes it so that fragmentation will only increase in the future.
 - ==Clearly, this is a major challenge for a TinyMLOps platform==
+	- To deploy the application on a new device, we will first need to check that all required operations are supported by the underlying platform.